How to Make Your Website EAA Compliant – Your 6-Step Guide

 EAA compliance isn’t a one-and-done deal – it’s an ongoing process.
 Regular website audits are essential to ensure you stay compliant with EAA and WCAG standards.
 Tools like WebYes can make this easier by helping you audit and monitor your site regularly.

-But don’t think of EAA compliance as just a legal box to check.
+However, don’t think of EAA compliance as just a legal box to check.
 See it as a way to make your website accessible to everyone, including people with disabilities.
 It’s about creating an inclusive experience that benefits everyone.

 Article by